 - Further information

 Outbreaks of infection have been confirmed in Lawson cypress trees in South-West England, Yorkshire, Scotland and Northern Ireland.
 The first case was identified in the UK in 2010 at Balloch Castle Country Park in West Dunbartonshire, Scotland.
 Where positive cases are identified, infected trees are destroyed and the area monitored.
-The disease is most prevalent on the western side of Central Scotland, where 21 separate Statutory Plant Health Notices (SPHNs) for the destruction of infected trees have been issued.
+The disease is most prevalent on the western side of Central Scotland.

-In Scotland, P. lateralis was also found in 2014 on a single western red cedar (Thuja plicata) at Bridge of Allan, Stirling, and in 2013 on Sawara cypress (Chamaecyparis pisifera) near Tarbert in Argyll.
+In Scotland, P. lateralis was also found in 2014 on a single western red cedar at Bridge of Allan, Stirling, and in 2013 on Sawara cypress near Tarbert in Argyll.

-Under EU phyto-sanitary (plant health) legislation, imports of Chamaecyparis are banned from countries outside of the EU.
+Under EU phyto-sanitary (plant health) legislation, imports of Chamaecyparis are banned from non-EU countries.
 Despite this, P. lateralis entered the EU, possibly on other host species which are not banned, such as Pacific yew (Taxus brevifolia), or on soil associated with non-host plants originating in areas where the pathogen occurs.

-The disease spreads by tree roots coming into contact with P. lateralis spores present in the soil or water.
+The disease spreads when tree roots come into contact with P. lateralis spores present in the soil or water.
 Planting infected plants, or using soil which is harbouring spores, are key pathways for introducing the disease on to new sites.
 Once present in an area, spores from infected trees can also be spread in water run-off, or transferred on footwear.

 P. lateralis is a virulent pathogen which usually kills the trees it infects, primarily Lawson cypress.
 Few trees recover from an attack.